TheAypisamFpv/Autopilot/README.md

 ### Overview

-This repository contains two versions of the Autopilot system:
+This repository contains three versions of the Autopilot system:

 - **Autopilot Custom Model**: Uses a custom multi-modal network to predicts the future trajectory of the vehicle based on visual input and GPS data (speed, acceleration and turn rate).